LenShustek/readtape/README.txt

 about 2x.

 We so far support 7-track or 9-track tapes with NRZI or PE encodings.
-Other formats, such as 6250 BPI GCR, may be added in the future.
+The 9-track 6250 BPI GCR format is partially implemented.

 *** The files in this repository